Whether you like saving some money or you are a habitual DIY'er, these toys made by engineer parents are simply fantastic.

 12. Really push yourself with a homemade reciprocating engine

 And for our finale, a very advanced homemade engineering toy to cut your teeth on.
-This ingenious chap designed an built his own plastic and wood, human-powered reciprocating engine.
+This ingenious chap designed and built his own plastic and wood, human-powered reciprocating engine.

-It looks the part, sounds the part and is both fun, challenging and educational for your little budding engineer.
-Clearly, assembly and construction require some more advanced DIY skills the final product is worth the effort.
+It looks the part, sounds the part, and is both fun, challenging, and educational for your little budding engineer.
+Clearly, assembly and construction require some more advanced DIY skills, but the final product is well worth the effort.